miquelvir/dsa-2026/docs/PROBLEM.md

 `Data Structures and Algorithms - 2025 / 2026`

 During this project, you will **build a program like Google Maps**.
 The user must be able to input a source address (`F`) and a destination addresses (`T`).
 Then, the program must print a list of directions guiding them from `F` to `T`.
 For example, if the user wants to go from `Passatge de la Dra.
-Remeis, 2` to `Avinguda Vertical, 4`, your program should print:
+Remeis, 2` to `Avinguda Vertical, 4`, your program should print something like (simplified):

 ```
 Route from Passatge de la Dra.
 Remeis, 2 (17.000000,30.666667) to Avinguda Vertical, 4 (12.333333,37.000000).

-- Turn left in C. del Baixant
+- Turn left in C. del Baixant and continue for 100m
-- Turn right in C. Pompeu Fabra
+- Turn right in C. Pompeu Fabra and continue for 100m
 - Turn left in Av.
-Vertical
+Vertical and continue for 100m
 - You have reached your destination

-The ETA is 3 minutes (600 meters).
 ```

 <picture>